Cyber security for UK logistics operators: what Cyber Essentials covers, what it doesn’t, and what really matters

 Cyber Essentials (basic) is a self-assessment scheme.
 You complete a questionnaire describing your controls against the five areas above.
 The assessment is reviewed by a certifying body.
 If it passes, you’re certified for twelve months.
 The integrity of the certificate depends on you answering the questionnaire honestly.

 Cyber Essentials Plus is the same five control areas, but with an independent technical audit on top.
 An external assessor performs vulnerability scans against your in-scope systems, tests configurations on a sample of devices, and verifies that the answers you gave on the basic assessment are actually true in practice.
-It’s a meaningfully different level of assurance, and it costs meaningfully more.
+It’s a meaningfully different level of assurance and costs meaningfully more.

 For a logistics operator buying software from a vendor, the practical reading is: